• Skip to primary navigation

 Details: 21.1 megapixels, 4K video, Leica 16X f2.8-4.0 zoom lens.
 We own a mirrorless Panasonic camera and have been very happy with its performance.
 Panasonic gets great reviews for their compact and mirrorless models.

-Best Travel Cameras of 2020 (And How To Choose One)
+Best Travel Cameras (And How To Choose One)

-Details: 20.9 megapixels, 24-70mm equivalent F/1.8-2.8 lens, continuous shooting up to 10 FPS, ISO 160-12800.
+Details: 20.
+1MP 1.
+0 Type stacked CMOS sensor, Zeiss Vario Sonnar 24-200mm lens, continuous shooting up to 20 FPS, mirrorless.
 Sony has come a long way with their camera technology in the past few years.
-Their mirrorless cameras are extremely popular and this has many of the features that people have come to love with those (like low noise at high ISO) at a more affordable price.
+Their mirrorless cameras are extremely popular and this has many of the features that people have come to love with those (like low noise at high ISO).
+This camera is not cheap, but if you’re looking for the best compact camera for travel, this one is definitely compact with many of the features of a larger camera

 Mirrorless Cameras for Travel Photography